apache/parquet-format/Encryption.md

 attacks succeed under rare conditions and in any case don't harm data confidentiality - they can be prevented by using the offset as a part of the GCM AAD formation.
-Therefore, the `PageHeader` structures and the pages (in case of AES_GCM_V1) are enciphered using an AAD built by direct concatination of two parts: the column offset in the file (8 bytes, little endian) and the user-specified file AAD (if provided; see the previous section).
+Therefore, the `PageHeader` structures and the pages (in case of AES_GCM_V1) are enciphered using an AAD built by direct concatenation of two parts: the column offset in the file (8 bytes, little endian) and the user-specified file AAD (if provided; see the previous section).

 A `crypto_meta_data` field is set in each `ColumnChunk` in the encrypted columns.